HULKs/hulk/docs/workflow/development.md

     Enable _auto-merge_ if your pull request is not a _draft pull request_

-Assign yourself if you want to review this pull request.
+Assign yourself if you want to review a pull request.

 #### Conversation-Resolve-Policy